benjamir/benjamir.github.io/README.md

 From Minima v2.2 onwards, the *home* layout will inject all content from your `index.md` / `index.html` **before** the **`Posts`** heading.
 This will allow you to include non-posts related content to be published on the landing page under a dedicated heading. *We recommended that you title this section with a Heading2 (`##`)*.

 Usually the `site.title` itself would suffice as the implicit 'main-title' for a landing-page.
 But, if your landing-page would like a heading to be explicitly displayed, then simply define a `title` variable in the document's front matter and it will be rendered with an `<h1>` tag.

-#### Post Listing

-This section is optional from Minima v2.2 onwards.<br/>
-It will be automatically included only when your site contains one or more valid posts or drafts (if the site is configured to `show_drafts`).

-The title for this section is `Posts` by default and rendered with an `<h2>` tag.
-You can customize this heading by defining a `list_title` variable in the document's front matter.

---

 ### Customization